-We are the UK government department responsible for safeguarding our natural environment, supporting our world-leading food and farming industry, and sustaining a thriving rural economy.
 Our broad remit means we play a major role in people’s day-to-day life, from the food we eat, and the air we breathe, to the water we drink.

-Read our Single Departmental Plan to find out more about how we are performing against our objectives.
+Read our Outcome Delivery Plan to find out more about how we will deliver our outcomes and measure success.

 Who we are